r3c4ll/docker-tests/doc/install-github-action-runner.md

 ## Automatic (Ansible) procedure

-You can find Ansible playbooks to accoumplish these tasks [here](../resources/ansible).
+You can find an Ansible playbook to accomplish these tasks [here](../resources/ansible).

-Download the files and edit the config files replaceing the proper values.
+Download the files (or go to the corresponding directory if you cloned the repo) and edit the config file (github-action-runner-config.yml) replacing the proper values.

-Run the install-github-actions-runner.yml playbook:
+Run the install-github-action-runner.yml playbook:

-    ansible-playbook -u YOUR_NON-ROOT_SYSTEM_USER install-github-actions-runner.yml --ask-become-pass --extra-vars "@github-action-runner-config.yml"
+    ansible-playbook -i YOUR_SERVER_IP, -u YOUR_NON-ROOT_SYSTEM_USER install-github-action-runner.yml --ask-become-pass --extra-vars "@github-action-runner-config.yml"

-Run the install-docker-and-docker-compose.yml playbook:

-    ansible-playbook -u YOUR_NON-ROOT_SYSTEM_USER install-docker-and-docker-compose.yml --ask-become-pass --extra-vars "@docker-config.yml"